mturkol/regressionBF/README.md

 Methodology: Laplace approximation to BF under Zellner-Siow prior (on model parameters) as a mixture of g-priors is utilized.
-That is, an inverse-gamma IG(1/2, s^2*N/2) prior on 'g', where 's' as in is the scale factor hyper-parameter.
+That is, an inverse-gamma IG(1/2, s^2*N/2) prior on 'g', where 's' is the scale factor hyper-parameter.
 Based on user choice, Vectorized Adaptive Quadrature or high-precision numerical integration using Variable-Precision Arithmetic is utilized to integrate the likelihood.

 This repository provides the MATLAB implementation of the methodology covered in